What do we mean by "literature,"

 verses to him, written down on

-encounter the familiar ancient lays in written form.
+encounter the familiar lays in this strange new medium.
 Upon

 examination, Simonides must